DreamOfTheRedChamber/leetcode/README.md

 String part2 = parts[1]; // 034556
 ```
   - Parsing integer from a string.
 When possible, use Java's built-in function Integer Integer.ValueOf(String) or int Integer.ParseInt(String) instead of doing it manually
+  - string.indexOf(char).
+Returns the index within this string of the first occurrence of the specified character or -1.
 * Array
   - Print arrays in Java
 ```java